Monthly Archives: 2023

 The best way to do this?

 Google Sheets for sure.
 The main benefit is it's completely free and you most likely already have a Google account to use it.
-Besides, Google Sheets don't break the CSV formatting
+Besides, Google Sheets don't break the CSV formatting and youihor

-Although Magento is quite a smooth platform to work with, some common errors may still appear on the way.
+Although Magento is quite a smooth platform to work with, some may still appear on the way.
 Thus, as a Magento developer, you need to know what is happening behind the scenes to fix the inconsistencies promptly.

 In any case, when something is wrong, the first thing to check is the Magento 2 error log.
 The logs seem quite confusing, for both — those who only started working with Magento and even experienced developers.